dakujem/oliva/readme.md

 ## Iterators

-Oliva provides iterators for tree traversal.
+Oliva provides iterators for tree traversal and a filter iterator.

-The iterators will iterate over all the tree's nodes, including the root, in a specific order.
+The traversal iterators will iterate over **all** the tree's nodes, including the root, in a specific order.

 **Depth-first search**
 - `Iterator\PreOrderTraversal` pre-order traversal